MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

 - Use GPT prompts to convert natural language to SQL.
 - Experiment with different GPT prompts.
 - Use the generated SQL to query the PostgreSQL database started earlier.
-- Return query results.
+- Return query results from PostgreSQL and display them in the browser.

 Let's start by experimenting with different GPT prompts that can be used to convert natural language to SQL.

 ### Using the Natural Language to SQL Feature

 1. In the [previous exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph?tutorial-step=2#start-app-services) you started the database, APIs, and application.
+You also updated the `.env` file.
 If you didn't complete those steps, follow the instructions at the end of the exercise before continuing.

 1. Go back to the browser (*http://localhost:4200*) and locate the **Custom Query** section of the page below the datagrid.
 Notice that a sample query value is already included: *Get the total revenue for all orders.
 Group by company and include the city.*